Please read through everything and then try the exercises.

 The console is useful for installing packages like we just did, this is because we only need to do it once, so we don’t usually need to save the code.

-Here we plot a few days.
+Here is code that will make a plot of some data.
 You can embed an R code chunk like this: Try pressing the green play button to see what happens.
 Make sure you have run the previous code chunk first by pressing the green play button in that chunk.

 # keep only some days